Mamiololo01/Developing-a-Three-Tier-Architecture-using-Docker-Containers-Swarm/README.md

 Networking knowledge: Understanding networking concepts such as IP addressing, subnets, and routing, and how to configure networking for containerized applications.

+Phase 1— Creating our VPC, Subnets, & Security Groups

+First, we start by creating our VPC and subnets.
+We will create each subnet in a different availability zone per our high availability requirements: